sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 that is true, and when we turn to a discussion of Type 2 tests we will see that Type 2 analyses avoid this arbitrariness entirely, but I think that is too strong a conclusion.
-Firstly, it is important to recognise that some choices of contrasts will always produce the same answers (ah, so thit is what is happening in jamovi).
+Firstly, it is important to recognise that some choices of contrasts will always produce the same answers (ah, so this is what is happening in jamovi).
 Of particular importance is the fact that if the columns of our contrast matrix are all constrained to sum to zero, then the Type 3 analysis will always give the same answers.